arshdeep4909/web-hosting/README.md

 - used gird-1X2 and block component in sync to get the layout
   -texta align was to be adjusted for larger screens

+Domain-block

+- using the block to get the header align to center
+- the input group was already created
+- we used grid to make list responsive
+-